zama-ai/concrete/docs/execution-analysis/simulation.md

 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]
 [1, 4, 9, 16, 16, 36, 49, 64, 81, 100]
 ```

-{% hint style="warning" %}
-Some operations are not yet supported in simulation, resulting in compilation failures.
-In such cases, you can revert to graph execution using `circuit.graph(...)` instead of `circuit.simulate(...)`.
-While this method doesn't simulate FHE, it evaluates the computation graph, allowing you to simulate the operations without FHE-related errors.
-{% endhint %}

 ## Overflow detection in simulation